WSULib/docs_digital_collections/virtual_machines/building_swarm.md

   * Fedora

 One particularly special and important configuration for `workdev` is configuring it to consume messages from the Fedora instance on `dataslice`.

+Setup the `REMOTE_REPOSITORIES` dictionary in `localConfig.py` to point at `dataslice` as the user `fedoraAdmin`.
+This grants read/write access to Fedora on `dataslice`.
+This also will allow `workdev` to monitor Fedora for updates and auto-index them.

 ## local VMs

-Build away!
+Otherwise, build away!
 These are unique builds, designed to have 100% functionality, with optional tethers to `dataslice` for sending objects to.
 This VM can be configured to have read/write access as well to `dataslice`, making development of the front-end possible with live objects from Fedora.

+These VMs can be pointed at `dataslice` with read only access to Fedora, but do try and remember to turn off consuming of messages from Fedora by setting variable `FEDCONSUMER_FIRE` to `False` in Ouroboros `localConfig.py`.

 # Troubleshooting / Notes